ccgr1121/IMS-Project/README.md

 *A [Jenkins](https://jenkins.io/download/) CI server needs to be utilised for the automatic building of .jar files.

-*The software will run through [Sonarqube](https://www.sonarqube.org/downloads/) for testing purposes.
+*The software will run through [SonarQube](https://www.sonarqube.org/downloads/) for testing purposes.

 *The software will deploy to [Nexus](https://www.sonatype.com/download-nexus-repository-trial?hsCtaTracking=387944e4-949c-403c-a489-bd67e7c31a2a%7Ca59637d2-4904-4eb5-9a0b-5d380c65bf51).

 *You will also need to deploy maven and java to your local development environment.
-Instructions for maven can be found [here](https://tutorials.visualstudio.com/Java/hello-world/install-maven), whilst instrictions for Java can be found [here](https://www.javatpoint.com/how-to-set-path-in-java).
+Instructions for maven can be found [here](https://tutorials.visualstudio.com/Java/hello-world/install-maven), whilst instructions for Java can be found [here](https://www.javatpoint.com/how-to-set-path-in-java).

 ### Installing

 To install this program, start by pulling the source folder and the pom.xml file from my Github.
 You will then need to change the
-SonarQube, Nexus and jenkins ip address to your own ones.
+SonarQube, Nexus and Jenkins ip address to your own ones.

 ### Deploying

-To use this in an industrial environment, it is recomended to use either a local hosted database, or a cloud hosted database.
+To use this in an industrial environment, it is recommended to use either a local hosted database, or a cloud hosted database.
 Currently, the url has been hardcoded in, but can be changed easily in the Utils.config class to access any other address.

 ### Executing program